HCL-TECH-SOFTWARE/connections-doc/src/v7/configuringv7features/meetingintegration/meet_integ.md

-# Integrating Meetings (meetingIdentity)
+# Integrating Meetings

-Connections 7.0 includes support for Meetings integration.
-The Meeting URL is managed via a profile extension attribute `meetingIdentity` and will be set up via an administrator.
+Connections 7.0 includes support for integrating web meetings to the navigation header.
+This is supported to meeting platforms that use a static meeting URL for users, and is accomplished using a Connections customizer extension.
+The [webMeeting extension](https://github.com/HCL-TECH-SOFTWARE/connections-samples/tree/main/customizer/samples/webMeeting) and associated files are available on the HCL Tech Software github site under the connections-samples repository.
+The Meeting URL can use a LINKROLL attribute or another profile extension attribute such as  meetingIdentity.
+Extended attributes like meetingIdentity can be set up by an administrator using the profiles Administration API.

 **Note:** The following is one way to supply information via an API call among other options and is provided as an example.